wovo/godafoss-c-/book/book.md

 Provided that the correct target board is selected in the development environment, the godafoss::target namsepace will contain the pins as d0, d1, etc and a0, a1, etc.
-The LED is connected to the d7 pin, so that pin must be used to configure the blink function.
+In nthis case the LED is connected to the d7 pin, so that pin must be used to configure the blink function.

 <!-- update quote( input, "due-01-01-02-blink-d2", "", numbers = 1 ) -->
 ~~~C++